Located in Salcombe

 - Bathrooms: 3

-Bedroom 2 with 4ft6in double bed and en suite cloakroom with WC and basin.
+Bedroom 4/Snug with sofa bed and TV.
+Cloakroom with WC and basin.

-- Included: Bed linen and towels (guests must provide their own towels), electricity and gas central heating.
+- Included: Bed Linen and towels (guests must provide their own beach towels), gas central heating.
+Travel cot, high chair and stair gate

 Lying within the South Devon Area of Outstanding Natural Beauty, Salcombe is a hugely popular resort town close to the mouth of the Kingsbridge Estuary.
 From your Salcombe holiday cottage there are plenty of sandy beaches nearby including the pet-friendly Salcombe North Sands which is just a short walk from Salcombe town center.
 The Winking Prawn has a fantastic outside seating area and renowned food and is within yards of the beach.
 Travel to South Sands Beach from Salcombe's Whitestrand Quay on the South Sands Ferry and find large areas of golden sand perfect for making sand castles and rock pools to explore as well as Bo’s Beach Café which also sells beach accessories.
 East Portlemouth Beach is another that can be reached by ferry and is a series of coves with golden sands and clear blue water more reminiscent of beaches in the Indian Ocean making a swim almost irresistible.
 If you are looking for a walk with a difference wait for low tide and make your way up to Mill Bay along the coast for another great beach experience.